qozle/wall-of-cats/README.md

 | date      | datetime     | YES  |     | CURRENT_TIMESTAMP | DEFAULT_GENERATED |
 +-----------+--------------+------+-----+-------------------+-------------------+
 ```

+You'll also need a Twitter Dev account, and the resulting bearer token that comes with it, for authenticating the stream.
+Check out dev.twitter.com for more details on how to do this.

 ### Compiles and hot-reloads for development
 ```
 npm run serve